-7.2.4.1.
-That libraries are permitted in all residential, mixed-use, employment and institutional land use designations in accordance with the policies contained in Chapter 9 of this Plan.
-Suitable library sites shall be identified through the Secondary Plan and/or Block Planning process and shall be identified in consultation between landowner groups, the Vaughan Public Library Board and the City of Vaughan.

-- 7.2.4.2.
-To implement the library facility objectives of the Active Together Master Plan, as amended from time to time, including targets for neighbourhood, community and resource libraries, through per-capita targets for library facilities and that existing and planned library facilities are sufficient to meet the needs of projected residential populations. - 7.2.4.3.
-To ensure that new and renovated libraries are appropriately designed, and that these facilities shall be: - a. conveniently accessible by transit, bicycle and on foot; - b. centrally located in the community which they service; - c. designed to incorporate green building standards as set out in Sectionsubsection 9.1.3 of this Plan; and - d. designed to support universal accessibility. - 7.2.4.4.
-To encourage and support the development of joint or co-located library facilities such as community centres, schools, or other appropriate facilities.
+- 7.2.4.1.
+That libraries shall be permitted in the Commercial Mixed-Use designation and in all land use designations where residential uses are permitted, in accordance with the policies contained in Chapter 9 of this Plan.
+Suitable library sites shall be identified through the Secondary Plan and/or Block Planning process and shall be identified in consultation between landowner groups, the Vaughan Public Library Board and the City of Vaughan. - 7.2.4.2.
+To implement the library facility objectives of the Active Together Master Plan, as amended from time to time, including targets for neighbourhood, community and resource libraries, by ensuring the per-capita targets for library facilities are met and that existing and planned library facilities are sufficient to meet the needs of projected residential populations.